ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 </nimble-table>
 ```

-##### Example E: Enum Text Column
+##### Enum Text Column

-We will eventually provide an column type that maps enum values to localized strings.
+Nimble could introduce a column type that maps enum values to localized strings.
 This is an example API but the details will be updated in this document before implementation.

 ```html
 <nimble-table>